 Motivation: Paul Grantham has specialised in helping us with our motivation to change.
 You may find his company has something to offer:

-However, as with all sources I quote on the web-site, please keep in mind that other peoples’ material need to be ‘translated’ into your world.
+However, as with all sources I quote on the website, please keep in mind that any other person’s material needs to be ‘translated’ into your world.

-Paul identifies a number of learning principles for change.
-I have adapted them tofit in with the design of ‘safe experiments’.
+Paul Grantham identifies a number of principles for sustaining change.
+I have adapted them to fit in with the design of ‘safe experiments’.
+Ask yourself:

 - are you dissatisfied with something.
 Knowing this is essential for motivation.

 - being dissatisfied comes either from wanting something you haven’t got, or to get away from something you don’t like.

 - experiments can lead you to attend to something.
 This amplifies our perception of it.
 That can be a good thing or a bad thing!
 Knowing the difference, here, is rather important.
 Therefore, consider ….

 - what is the significance to you of anything that is being amplified?

 - listen to your own reasons.
 I need to hear them from my own mouth – not from other people!
 Most of get plenty of that from others, do we not?